vivek1623/react-crome-extension-boilerplate/README.md

 ## Important Default Boilerplate Notes

-- Folders get flattened, static references to images from HTML do not need to be relative (i.e. `icon.png` instead of `../static/icon.png`)
 - Importing local ts/tsx/css files should be relative, since Webpack will build a dependancy graph using these paths
 - Update the manifest file as per usual for chrome related permissions, references to files in here should also be flattened and not be relative